-Furthermore, you should remember that you have two approaches to native app development.
+You have two approaches to the native app development process.

-- Building an Android and iOS apps one after another
+2. Building Android and iOS apps one after another

 In this case, you can launch the first app, be it for Android or iOS, and then, gather user feedback, analyze data and the app’s performance.
-As a result, you can develop the second app with the new insights in mind.
-In addition, you will already have the app’s architecture and a solid foundation to create the second app much faster.
+As a result, you can develop the second app with new insights in mind.
+In addition, you will already have the app’s architecture and a solid foundation to create apps much faster for other platforms.